iDestyKK/render_tools/gba/batch_renderer/README.md

 **Each segment directory must only have one WAV file.
 More will result in the script terminating and detailing the error.**

+## Production Procedure
+1. Record your movie in VBA with the "Record New Movie" option.
+When you are done, click "Stop Movie".

+2. Replay your movie back with "Play Movie".
+Make sure the game is paused before you begin.
+Make a new directory in `queue`.
+In VBA-RR, go to "Start AVI Recording" and record an AVI file to this new directory.
+Then, go to "Start WAV Recording" and have it record a WAV file to the new directory.
+   Check the option "Pause at frame" and it'll fill in the last frame of the replay for you. **Don't change anything.** Once both are setup, unpause the emulator and let it record.

+3. When it is done, simply run `./render.sh` and let it do the hard work for you.
+Your final MKV file will be placed in `processed`.

 ## Archival via `-a` option
 In `gameplay`, the `-a` option was for amplification of audio.
 Here, it's different... much more different.